cloudera/hue/README.rst

       * Job Designer for creating MapReduce/Streaming/Java jobs
       * A Sqoop 2 editor and dashboard
       * A ZooKeeper browser and editor
+      * A DB Query editor for querying MySql, PostGres, Sqlite and Oracle

 On top of that, a SDK is available for creating new apps integrated with Hadoop.